rokene/unity-pp-rlagents/README.md

 # Hummingbird ML Agents

-A simple demonstration on training a hummingbird to play a hummingbird game.
+A simple demonstration on training a hummingbird to play a hummingbird game based on [Hummingbird](https://learn.unity.com/course/ml-agents-hummingbirds?uv=2019.3)

 ## Prerequisites
 * Python 3.10.12